dotnet/docs/docs/core/preview3/tools/dotnet-publish.md

 `-f|--framework <FRAMEWORK>`

-Publishes the application for a given framework identifier (FID).
+Publishes the application for specified target framework.
+The target framework has to be specified in the project file.

 `-r|--runtime <RUNTIME_IDENTIFIER>`

 Publishes the application for a given runtime.
+This is used when creating a [self-contained deployment](../deploying/index.md#self-contained-deployments-scd).
 For a list of Runtime Identifiers (RIDs) you can use, see the [RID catalog](../../rid-catalog.md).
+Default is to publish a [framework-dependented app](../deploying/index.md#framework-dependent-deployments-fdd).

 `-o|--output <OUTPUT_PATH>`